-6.1 Corporate Records.
-At a minimum, the Corporation shall keep as permanent records minutes of all meetings of its Directors and Board, a record of all actions taken by the Directors or Board without a meeting and of actions taken by a committee in place of the Board, and a record of all waivers of notices of meetings of Directors, the Board or any committee.
-The Corporation shall also maintain the following records: (i) appropriate accounting records; (ii) its Articles and Bylaws; (iii) all written communications within the past 3 years to Directors; (iv) a list of the names and business or home addresses of its current Directors and Officers; (v) a copy of its most recent corporate report delivered to the Colorado Secretary of State; (vi) all applications received for grants and grants delivered; and (vii) all financial statements and tax returns prepared for periods during the last 3 years.
+7.1 Corporate Records.
+At a minimum, the Corporation shall keep as permanent records minutes of all meetings of its Board of Directors, a record of all actions taken by the Directors or Board without a meeting and of actions taken by a committee in place of the Board, and a record of all waivers of notices of meetings of Directors, the Board or any committee.
+The Corporation shall also maintain the following records: (i) appropriate accounting records; (ii) its Articles and Bylaws; (iii) all written communications within the past 3 years to Directors; (iv) a list of the names and business or home addresses of its current Directors and Officers; (v) a copy of its most recent corporate report delivered to the Florida Secretary of State; (vi) all applications received for grants and grants delivered; and (vii) all financial statements and tax returns prepared for periods during the last 3 years.

-6.2 Fiscal Year.
-The fiscal year of the Corporation shall commence on January lst and terminate on the 31st day of December of each year.
+7.2 Fiscal Year.
+The fiscal year of the Corporation shall commence on January 1st and terminate on the 31st day of December of each year.

-7. Contracts.
+8. Contracts.
 Loans.
 Checks.
 Deposits.
-Investments and Expenses
+Investments and Expenses.

-7.3 Checks.
-Drafts. etc. All checks, drafts, or other orders for the payment of money and notes or other evidences of indebtedness issued in the name of the Corporation shall be signed by such Officer or Officers or agent or agents of the Corporation and in such manner as shall from time to time be determined by resolution of the Board of Directors
+8.3 Checks.
+Drafts. etc. All checks, drafts, or other orders for the payment of money and notes or other evidences of indebtedness issued in the name of the Corporation shall be signed by such Officer or Officers or agent or agents of the Corporation and in such manner as shall from time to time be determined by resolution of the Board of Directors.

-7.6 Expenses.
+8.6 Expenses.
 The Board of Directors shall pay all expenses of the Corporation, including but not limited to custodian, investment management, and accounting fees and charges, first from income (if available), and if not, from the principal assets of the Corporation.
-8. Amendments.

-8.2 Articles of Incorporation.
-The Board reserves the right from time to time to amend, alter, change or repeal the Articles of Incorporation by a vote of two thirds (2/3rds) of the Directors present at a meeting called for such purpose pursuant notice, or in the manner permitted under C.R.S.
-Q 7-IZS-202 for taking action by unanimous written consent of the Directors without a meeting; provided, however, that no amendment to the Articles of incorporation shall have the effect of giving any Director or Officer of this Corporation any proprietary interest in its property or assets, whether during the terms of its existence or as an incident to its dissolution.
+9.2 Articles of Incorporation.
+The Board reserves the right from time to time to amend, alter, change or repeal the Articles of Incorporation by a vote of two thirds (2/3rds) of the Directors present at a meeting called for such purpose pursuant notice provided, however, that no amendment to the Articles of incorporation shall have the effect of giving any Director or Officer of this Corporation any proprietary interest in its property or assets, whether during the terms of its existence or as an incident to its dissolution.

 (a) by the Board by a majority vote of a quorum consisting of Directors who were not parties to such action, suit, or proceeding, or

-11.1 Seal.
-The Board may adopt a corporate seal, which may be circular in form and shall contain the name of the Corporation and the words, "Seal, Colorado."
+12.1 Seal.
+The Board may adopt a corporate seal, which may be circular in form and shall contain the name of the Corporation and the words, “Seal, Florida.”

-ll.2 Conflicts.
-In the event of any irreconcilable conflict between these Bylaws and either the Corporation's Articles or the Act, the latter shall control.
+12.2 Conflicts.
+In the event of any irreconcilable conflict between these Bylaws and the Corporation’s Articles, the latter shall control.

-11.3 Definitions.
-Except as otherwise specifically provided in these Bylaws, all terms used in these Bylaws shall have the same definition as in the Act.
+12.3 Definitions.
+Except as otherwise specifically provided in these Bylaws, all terms used in these Bylaws shall have the same definition as in the Articles.

-11.5 a ,'party related to a Director" shall mean a spouse, a descendent, an ancestor, a sibling, the rpo.tp or descendent of a sibling, an estate or trust in which the Director or a party related to the Director has a beneficial interest, or an entity in which a party related to a Director is a Director, Officer, or has a financial interest.
-A conflicting interest transaction shall not be permitted unless: (i) the material facts as to the Director's relationship or interest and as to the conflicting interest transaction are disclosed or are known to the Board or the committee of the Board that authorizes, approves, or ratifies the conflicting interest transaction, and the Board or such committee in good faith authorizes, approves, or ratifies the conflicting interest transaction by the affirmative vote of a majority of the disinterested Directors, even though the disinterested Directors are less than a quorum; (ii) the material facts as to the Director's relationship or interest and as to the conflicting interest transaction are disclosed or are known to the Directors entitled to vote thereon, and the conflicting interest transaction is specifically authorized, approved, or ratified in good faith by a vote of the Directors; or (iii) the conflicting interest transaction is fair as to the Corporation.
+12.5 a, ‘party related to a Director” shall mean a spouse, a descendent, an ancestor, a sibling or descendent of a sibling, an estate or trust in which the Director or a party related to the Director has a beneficial interest, or an entity in which a party related to a Director is a Director, Officer, or has a financial interest.
+A conflicting interest transaction shall not be permitted unless: (i) the material facts as to the Director’s relationship or interest and as to the conflicting interest transaction are disclosed or are known to the Board or the committee of the Board that authorizes, approves, or ratifies the conflicting interest transaction, and the Board or such committee in good faith authorizes, approves, or ratifies the conflicting interest transaction by the affirmative vote of a majority of the disinterested Directors, even though the disinterested Directors are less than a quorum; (ii) the material facts as to the Director’s relationship or interest and as to the conflicting interest transaction are disclosed or are known to the Directors entitled to vote thereon, and the conflicting interest transaction is specifically authorized, approved, or ratified in good faith by a vote of the Directors; or (iii) the conflicting interest transaction is fair as to the Corporation.
 Any Director or Officer who assents to or participates in the making of any such loan shall be liable to the Corporation for the amount of such loan until the repayment thereof.
-Notwithstanding anything in this Sectiop 11.5 to the contrary, a conflicting interest transaction that meets the requirements of this Section 11.5 must also be in compliance with the Conflict of Interest policy adopted by the Corporation for the purpose of protecting the Corporation's tax-exempt organization status.
-The above Bylaws were approved.
+Notwithstanding anything in this Section 12.5 to the contrary, a conflicting interest transaction that meets the requirements of this Section 12.5 must also be in compliance with the Conflict of Interest policy adopted by the Corporation for the purpose of protecting the Corporation’s tax-exempt organization status.